nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 │Signing Certificate │
 └────────────────────┘
 ```

 ### 3.2 Nuts and X.509:
 The Nuts framework extends X.509 certificates into its decentralized identity (DID) ecosystem using the `did:x509` DID method.
 This method facilitates linking an X.509 certificate to a verifiable credential (`X509Credential`), providing trust while bridging traditional PKI with decentralized trust models.
 This is especially relevant in systems reliant on existing X.509 implementations, such as healthcare or government frameworks.

 ### 3.3 Using X.509 Certificates for signing JWTs

-The JWT is a standard that is used to sign and encrypt JSON objects.
-Thus, standard allows for the signing and encryption
+JWT is a standard that is used to sign JSON objects.
+By signing JSON objects with the
-of JSON objects with certificates part of a certificate chain.
-This allows for the signing of JSON objects with the
-private key of the certificate and the verification of the signature with the public key of the certificate, and the
-verification of the certificate chain with the public key of the CA. This is done by using the following headers fields:
+private key of the certificate, authenticity of the JWT signer can be established.
+The signature of the JWT can be verified using the public key of the certificate.
+This is done by using the following headers fields:

 * `x5c`, the ordered certificate chain as a list of base64 encoded certificates in the DER format, with the signing certificate first and the root certificate last.
 * `x5t#S256`, the thumbprint of the signing certificate as a SHA256 hash.

 ### 3.4 The `did:x509` DID Method

 The `did:x509` DID method is a method that can be used to create a Decentralized Identifier (DID) based on an X.509 certificate chain.

-Trust in the DID is anchored by specifying the (hash of) one of the chain's intermediate, or the root CA's certificate.
-The did:x509 method is used to bind attributes of the signing certificate the holder of the signing certificate in a did:x509 string.
-By doing this, a did:x509 DID can be used to identify the holder of the signing certificate by specifying attributes that are assigned by the signing certificate.
-The DID method defines different types of attributes by `DID policies`, with their specific validation logic.
+Trust in the DID is anchored by specifying the one of the chain's intermediate, or the root CA's certificate.
+This trust anchor is encoded in the `did:x509` as `ca-fingerprint` property, which is the hash of the certificate.
+Choosing the right trust anchors (or accepted `ca-fingerprint`s) is very important, since it limits which certificates give access, and which doesn't.
+E.g. PKI trees often have subtrees for different user groups.

+The did:x509 method is used to bind attributes of the signing certificate in the did:x509 string.
+The DID method defines different types of attributes via `DID policies`.

 For example following did:x509: